Technology transfer initiatives

 Techshare day

-To support these processes, the university offers some dedicated initiatives and is proactive in promoting new ones:
+To support these processes, the university offers and promotes several dedicated initiatives.

 PNRR - Italy's National Recovery and Resilience Plan